Hidden Steps to Coit Tower

 The stairs take you right to the back of the Coit Tower monument.
 From here you can walk all the way around the tower and see 360° views of San Francisco, or you can take the elevator to the top and see the city from high above Telegraph Hill.
 Tip: go during the week to avoid the largest crowds.

-The Hidden Stairs are one of our favorite things to do in San Francisco.
+Climbing the hidden steps to Coit Tower is one of our favorite things to do in San Francisco.
 It doesn’t take very long to do, doubles as exercise, and is a great way to see the city.
 Plus, the kids love it!

 IF YOU GO

 Filbert Street/Greenwich Street Steps to Coit Tower

 Cost: free to walk the steps, small fee to ride the elevator up to the top of Coit Tower

 Time: about 1 hour (not including visiting at Coit Tower)